Bucanero06/Bucanero06/README.md

 </p>
 <h2 align="center">👋 Hi, I'm Ruben Alejandro Fernandez Carbon</h2>
 <p align="center">
-  <em>Full Stack Developer and Founder at Carbonyl R&D</em>
+  <em>Solutions Architect and Founder at Carbonyl R&D</em>

 </p>

- 🌱 As a Biotechnology Graduate and Full Stack Developer, I'm deeply passionate about merging technology with biology to explore new frontiers in science and humanity.
+ 🌱 As a Biotechnology Graduate and Solutions Architect, I'm deeply passionate about merging technology with biology to explore new frontiers in science and humanity.
 My journey is driven by a desire to contribute to meaningful advancements, especially in space exploration and creating a more interconnected society.
 I believe in collaborative innovation and seek to be part of a team that values curiosity, resilience, and a forward-thinking approach to tackle the challenges of our generation and beyond.

 <div align="center">
 <img src="https://github.com/Bucanero06/Bucanero06/assets/60953006/121804dc-93ef-40d7-9c0f-86e07a192cab" height="300">